iKremps/DevOps-Utilities/README.md

 # DevOps-Utilities
 Azure Function App scripts created that assist in DevOps tasks.
-Most of these scripts are called via POST request and require a JSON payload as input.
+Some of these scripts are called via POST request and require a JSON payload as input.
 Examples for these inputs can be found in the "Example-Payloads" folder.
+If there is no example in the folder, it is because the function is either timer based, or only uses local.settings.json config data.

 General Overview of each script: